Are you a fan of tongue twisters? Here’s a well-known French one that is also an example of "trompe-oreilles":

 "Tonton le thé…" was some sort of mysterious sentence you had to say as fast as you could so that the other kids couldn’t split it up into words.
 This type of tongue twister is called a ‘trompe-oreilles’ in French.
 It can almost sound like a foreign language or give the impression you’re saying something different from what you’re really saying.

 The hope as a kid was that the others couldn’t split it up into words and understand it.
 You could feel so much smarter… till they got it!"

 I don’t think we have an equivalent to trompe-oreilles in English.
 We just say tongue twister.
 Can anyone else out there think of an English term for it?

 Thanks for sharing with us Monique!

 This article was posted on Thursday, April 2nd, 2015 at 8:50 pm and is filed under Belgium, Canada, Countries & Cultures, France, French, Languages, Rhymes by Theme, Tongue Twisters, Trompe-oreilles.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 3 Responses to “French Tongue Twister & Trompe-Oreilles – Tonton le thé”